WhiteNoise/AIMyAPI/README.md

 Output:
 ```
 Query: How's the burger here?
-Our Hamburger is one of our most popular items!
-It comes with cheese, lettuce, tomato, and onion by default, but you can add other toppings as well.
+Our Hamburger is delicious!
+It comes with cheese, lettuce, tomato, and onion by default, but you can customize it with any of our toppings.
-Query: I'd like a plain hamburger and a large fries, a pizza with anchovies and a cola.
+Query: I'd like a plain hamburger (no cheese) and a large fries, a pizza with anchovies and a cola.
 I'd also like a cheese burger with bacon and avocado.
-Added Hamburger with id 0
-        #0 Hamburger...         $8.99
+        added #0 Hamburger...           $8.99
-Added Fries with id 1
+                lettuce
+                tomato
+                onion

+Ok, I added a plain hamburger.
+What else would you like?
-        #1 Fries...             $2.99
+        added #1 Fries...               $2.99
                 Large...        $1.99

-Added Pizza with id 2
+Ok, I added large fries.
+What else would you like?
-        #2 Pizza...             $10.99
+        added #2 Pizza...               $10.99
                 anchovies

-Added Fountain Drink with id 3
+Ok, I added a pizza with anchovies.
+What else would you like?
-        #3 Fountain Drink...            $1.99
+        added #3 Fountain Drink...              $1.99
                 Large...        $0.99

-Added Hamburger with id 4
+Ok, I added a cola.
+What else would you like?
-        #4 Hamburger...         $8.99
+        added #4 Hamburger...           $8.99
+                cheese
+                lettuce
+                tomato
+                onion
+                cheese
                 bacon
                 avocado

-Ok, I added a plain Hamburger, a large Fries, a Pizza with anchovies, a large Cola, and a Cheeseburger with bacon and avocado.
-What else would you like?
+Ok, I added a cheese burger with bacon and avocado.
+Is there anything else I can help you with?
 Query: I changed my mind, instead of anchovies, can I get a large gluten free pizza with pineapple instead.
-Modified item 2
+Removed item 2
+        added #5 Pizza...               $10.99
+                pineapple
+                Gluten Free Crust...    $2.99

-Ok, I added a large gluten free Pizza with pineapple instead of anchovies.
+Ok, I added a large gluten free pizza with pineapple.
+Is there anything else I can help you with?
 Query: email me the total at myemail@test.com and complete the order
 Sending email to "myemail@test.com" with subject "Order Total" and body
 "Your order total is $39.92."
 ----

 Displaying order:
         #0 Hamburger...         $8.99
+                lettuce
+                tomato
+                onion

         #1 Fries...             $2.99
                 Large...        $1.99
-        #2 Pizza...             $10.99
-                pineapple
-                Gluten Free Crust...    $2.99

         #3 Fountain Drink...            $1.99
                 Large...        $0.99

         #4 Hamburger...         $8.99
+                cheese
+                lettuce
+                tomato
+                onion
+                cheese
                 bacon
                 avocado

+        #5 Pizza...             $10.99
+                pineapple
+                Gluten Free Crust...    $2.99

 --      Total:          $39.92
 Order completed!
-Your order is complete!
-Your total is $39.92.
-Thank you for your business!
+Your order has been completed.
+Thank you for choosing our restaurant!
 ```

 # Example 3 - interactive food ordering